dangaffa/Solid-Waterfall-Effects/SWE/readme.txt

-REQUIRES Realplume, Realplume Stock Configs, Module Manager, Waterfall, Smokescreen, TUFX
+REQUIRES Module Manager, Waterfall, Smokescreen

 Thanks to,
 Kochi (Original config for the SRB and realplume, continuing development)